jaredthirsk/cubase-expression-maps/README.md

  - SYE - Synchron Elite Strings
  - SYP - Synchron Strings Pro
  - VI - Vienna Instruments

+# ‡ Notes and Limitations

+## Solo Violin

+Not supported:
+ - Dynamics: articulations for CC3 vibrato switch (not sure how to do these -- I ran out of groups)
+ - Scale runs (not worth it?)

 # How to design these❔❔❔